sing-stephen95/QuoteMe/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/sing-stephen95/QuoteMe/tags).

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * [Stephen Sing](https://github.com/sing-stephen95)